Financial Planning and Analysis Automated

 How Predictive Analytics SuperCharges FP&A Automation

 Predictive analytics and orchestration can help FP&A professionals address this challenge of intense manual processes and primitive data tools.
-By automating some of the more mundane tasks and providing the desired analysis in a fraction of the time.
+By automating FP&A some of the more mundane tasks and providing the desired analysis in a fraction of the time.

 The Challenges Facing the FP&A Process